invertedv/testGo/docs/gomFile.md

 The following keys are required.

 - target: \<field name\><br>
-the field that is the target (dependent variable).
+the field that is the target (dependent variable) of the model.
 - targetType: \<cat/cts\><br>
 the type of the target feature.
 - cat: \<field list\><br>